remotesensinginfo/rsgislib/doc/python/source/about.rst

 The archive is available to view at `groups.google.com <https://groups.google.com/forum/#!forum/rsgislib-support>`_

+**Do you offer training on RSGISLib?**

+RSGISLib is taught as part of the Masters course at Aberystwyth University.
+The notes for the Python course, which include a chapter using RSGISLib for object based classification is available `Here <https://bitbucket.org/petebunting/python-tutorial-for-spatial-data-processing>`_.
+We have recently given a training course at the 20th JAXA Kyoto & Carbon initiative meeting (notes available shortly).
+If you are interested in training sessions, please contact us.

 **How do I go about getting functionality added to RSGISLib?**

-For general suggestions submit a ticket on our `issues <https://bitbucket.org/petebunting/rsgislib/issues?status=new&status=open>`_ page on Bitbucket or post a suggestion on the mailing list.
+For general suggestions submit a ticket on our `issues <https://bitbucket.org/petebunting/rsgislib/issues?status=new&status=open>`_ page on Bitbucket or post a suggestion to the Google groups mainling list.
 If there's functionality you need adding for a specific project you could try to add it yourself or you can contact us to enquire about consultancy work.

-**How do I cite RSGISLib?**

-If you have used RSGISLib for published work then you should cite the following publication, and / or the specific paper of the algorithm you used (if applicable).

-Peter Bunting, Daniel Clewley, Richard M. Lucas and Sam Gillingham.
-2014.
-The Remote Sensing and GIS Software Library (RSGISLib), Computers & Geosciences.
-Volume 62, Pages 216-226 http://dx.doi.org/10.1016/j.cageo.2013.08.007.
+**Who funds RSGISLib?**

+There has been no direct funding to develop RSGISLib or obligations to release it.
+However, there has been funding which has supported us and allowed us work on it.

+Pete Bunting is employed by Aberystwyth University and has been since RSGISLib was started, with the exception of a year spent at Landcare Research (New Zealand), where a number of features including the segmentation and Raster GIS were added.
+Landcare Research continue to provide support for Pete.

+Dan Clewley's PhD (2008 - 2012) was funded by a NERC studentship.
+He is currently employed in `Mahta Moghaddam's <http://mixil.usc.edu/people/director/>`_ Microwave Systems Sensors and Imaging Lab (MiXIL) at the University of Southern California, primarily funded through a NASA-ESDR award.